max607/psychometric-data-analysis/README.md

-To run the code and render the report run the file `render-report.sh`.
+The file `render-report.sh` runs the analysis and renders the report.
+Make sure to use it inside the project folder.